How to Hybrid Vivo and Sync Tennis Strings

 These hybrids make more sense when viewed across a performance spectrum.

-A full bed of Vivo represents balanced versatility with firm response and reliable power control.
+A full bed of Vivo represents control and spin with a firm, reliable response.

-A full bed of Sync emphasizes precision and feel with superior snapback and ball control.
+A full bed of Sync emphasizes precision and feel with incredible snapback and control.

-Vivo x Sync combines roughly 70% of Vivo's balance with 30% of Sync's feel properties.
+Vivo x Sync combines roughly 70% of Vivo's bite with 30% of Sync's feel properties.

-Sync x Vivo offers 70% of Sync's precision with 30% of Vivo's direct feedback.
+Sync x Vivo offers 70% of Sync's precision with 30% of Vivo's firmer feel.

 Conclusion